Ofira

 It was named after the Biblical Ophir, an African land where gold was mined.

 Ofira overlooked Sharm el-Maya Bay and the Nesima area.
-Six kilometers north at Naama Bay, Israel constructed its first tourist village.
+Six kilometers north at Naama Bay, constructed its first tourist village.

-During the Yom Kippur War, it was the site of an air battle, where Egyptian President Anwar Sadat's half brother Atef was killed.
+During the Yom Kippur War, it was the site of an air battle.

 In the spring of 1982, Ofira was vacated as the Sinai was returned to Egypt pursuant to the Camp David Accords that led to the Egypt–Israel peace treaty.
 Unlike Yamit, Ofira was not demolished.
-Instead, it was given to Egypt and populated by Egyptians.
+Instead, it was given to Egypt and populated by Egyptians and continues to be to this day.